Leadership, Ethics & Citizenship Department

 Doctorate-Level Course

-LEC601‒ Contemporary Social Issues & Ethics
+LEC601‒ Biblical Ethics and Contemporary Issues

 Required for MDiv― 3 credits, rigorous.
 No Prerequisite.